Kirk Windstein

-Kirk Windstein (born April 14, 1965) is an American musician.
+Kirk Michael Windstein (born April 14, 1965) is an American musician.
 He is the frontman, vocalist, rhythm guitarist, and sole constant member of the sludge metal band Crowbar.
 He is also a founding member of the heavy metal supergroup Down, playing guitar with them from 1991 to 2013 and later rejoining the band in 2020.
 In 2005, Windstein formed Kingdom of Sorrow with Jamey Jasta of Hatebreed.
 Their debut album was released in 2008.
+He has also released two solo albums.

 Windstein began his musical career in 1985 as a guitarist for a cover band called Victorian Blitz, and in 1988 joined a hardcore punk band called Shell Shock as a vocalist and guitarist.

 Life and career

-Victorian Blitz
+Early work

-Windstein played guitar for the cover band Victorian Blitz in 1985.
-Other members included Sid Montz, with whom Windstein would play again in Crowbar, Valüme Nob, Kevin Noonan, and bassist Danny Theriot.
+Windstein played guitar for the cover band Victorian Blitz in 1985, which performed renditions of songs by WASP and Judas Priest.
+Other members included Sid Montz (with whom Windstein would play again in Crowbar), Kevin Noonan, and Danny Theriot.

-Shell Shock

-Having left Victorian Blitz, Windstein joined the New Orleans' hardcore punk band Shell Shock as their guitarist and vocalist.
-With Windstein in the band they began to play more of a crossover thrash style rather than straightforward hardcore punk, as it better suited Windstein's vocal style and a two-guitarists line-up.
-After finishing the recording of a new album called No Tomorrow, the band's guitarist Mike Hatch committed suicide.
-Kevin Noonan replaced Hatch for the final Shell Shock show in 1988, and the band became what is now Crowbar.
+After leaving Victorian Blitz, Windstein joined the New Orleans hardcore punk band Shell Shock as their guitarist and vocalist.
+With Windstein in the band, they began to play more of a crossover thrash style rather than straightforward hardcore punk, as it better suited Windstein's vocal style and a two-guitarist lineup.
+The band's sound was described as "wedding the primitive attack of Cro-Mags with the blistering speed of Slayer".
+After finishing the recording of a new album called No Tomorrow, guitarist Mike Hatch committed suicide.
+Kevin Noonan replaced him for the final Shell Shock show in 1988, and the band became what is now Crowbar.